Home

 Sterner, Oscar E. (1905-1973) Son of Russell and Sadie (Hechler) Sterner.
 Coal miner at Jenners, PA.
 UMWA Local 1742.

-Stone, William Arthur (1870-1936) – husband of Bertha Ingles.
-Was a coal and coke broker in Uniontown, PA, circa 1910-20.
+Stone, William Arthur (1870-1936) Husband of Bertha Ingles.
+Coal and coke broker in Uniontown, PA, circa 1910-20.
 In 1913, served on a commission to dedicate a huge, now well-known monument at the grave of Gen. Edward Braddock dating to the French and Indian War.
 His name is on a large plaque on the monument.
 He and Bertha were editors and managers of the Hopwood Chronicle circa 1908.

 Strauch, John ( ? -1894).
 Husband of Mary Hester McKnight.
-Was a coal miner from the winter of 1873 at intervals to the spring of 1884, working with his father in law, Henry McKnight.
+Coal miner from the winter of 1873 at intervals to the spring of 1884, working with his father in law, Henry McKnight.

 Strauch, John A. Logan (1891-1926) Married Anna C. Moon.
 Laborer for the Pennsylvania Railroad, working in connection with shipments to and from the W.J.
 Rainey coke operations in the region.
 He was a member of the Brotherhood of Railway Trainmen No. 461, an early union-type organization.
 On June 6, 1926, was instantly killed in a railroad accident near Clarksville, Greene County, PA.
 He was just age 25.